akeneo/Dockerfiles/fpm/README.md

 It comes with Debian 9 (Stretch) and PHP 7.1 (from [Sury repository](https://deb.sury.org/)), and some PHP extensions: fpm of course, but also apcu, mcrypt, intl, mysql, curl, gd, mongo, soap, xml, zip, and xdebug (this last one comes deactivated, run `phpenmod xdebug` to enable it).

-The PHP FPM daemon is configured with "docker" as user and group, and listen to the port `9001`.
+The PHP FPM daemon is configured with "docker" as user and group, and istens to the port `9001`.

 ## How to use it?